Skip to main content

 Phase 5: Review and launch the watchlist

-1. Review the summary to confirm the signal type, technologies selected, timing logic, billing, processing method, and segment settings.
-Once everything looks right, continue to finalize the watchlist.
+Review the summary to confirm the signal type, technologies selected, timing logic, billing, processing method, and segment settings.
+If you used Exclude company lists with All segments, double-check that the right lists are excluded before finalizing the watchlist.

 lemlist processes these signals daily, so once the watchlist is live, identified companies will start appearing as new opportunities to review and contact.